zy-liu/zy-liu.github.io/_pages/about.md

 My research interests include Information Retrieval, Natural Language Processing and Applied Machine Learning.
 I am particularly interested in Information Retrieval-augmented Generation (RAG) technologies and the evaluation of large language models, with an emphasis on exploring how external knowledge bases can effectively reduce the hallucinations of these models.
 Recently, I have also expanded my exploration to include the field of multimodal retrieval-augmented generation technologies.
 Beyond my academic pursuits, I also served as a reviewer and PC member for SIGIR, WSDM, WSDM、CIKM、WWW、KDD、MM and CCIR.

-I am seeking cooperation opportunities.
+I am looking for cooperation opportunities.
 If my experience or research interests you, please do not hesitate to contact me via this [email](mailto:zeyangliu@sdu.edu.cn).

 # Education
 - Ph.D. in Computer Science, University of Nottingham, UK, 2019-2024